tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The ProblemPolicy in bdqffdq is a data quality Needs level concept that describes how some contextualizedIssue relates to a UseCase.
-This relationship defines which problems are supported by a given UseCase.'
+'The IssuePolicy in bdqffdq is a data quality Needs level concept that describes how some Issue relates to a UseCase.
+This relationship defines which Issues are supported by a given UseCase.'

 ********************